-- 1. Apologies for Absence - 2.
-Order of Business, including notice of urgent business - Declarations of Interest Members should declare any financial and nonfinancial interests they have in the items of business for consideration at the meeting, identifying the relevant agenda item and the nature of their interest. - 4.
-Integration of Health and Social Care in West Lothian Report by Director (herewith) - 5.
-SPG Terms of Reference and Procedures Report by Director (herewith) - 6.
-Draft Strategic Plan Report by Director (herewith) - 7.
-IJB Member Induction Report by Director (herewith)
+- 1. Chair's Remarks - 2.
+Standing Orders Report by Director (herewith) - 3.
+Order of Business, including notice of urgent business - 4.
+IJB Membership Report by Director (herewith) - 5.
+Code of Conduct Report by Director (herewith) - 6.
+Declarations of Interest Members should declare any financial and non-financial interests they have in the items of business for consideration at the meeting, identifying the relevant agenda item and the nature of their interest. - 7.
+Confirm Draft Minute of Meeting of West Lothian Shadow Integration Joint Board held on Tuesday 25 August 2015. - 8.
+West Lothian Integration Scheme Report by Director (herewith) - 9.
+First Iteration for SPG Consultation and Comment Report by Director (herewith)

+10. Strategic Planning Group Terms of Reference and Procedures - Report by Director (herewith)